mknejp/std-format/README.md

 - Write the more efficient `to_string()` overloads for primitive types as they will get used a lot
 - Discuss format string syntax
 - Available format flags for the various builtin/std types
+- Map the dfault supported flags to ios::fmtflags and provide a public parser for them